 There are now laws in terms of dog bike trailers but it’s very good practice to follow the same code of conduct as with child trailers as they are pretty much the same thing.

-Here’s some handy tips for newcomers to the dog cycling world.
-These have been curated from various experts from the world of cycling and dog training across the UK.
+Here are some handy tips for newcomers to the dog cycling world.
+These have been curated by various experts from the world of cycling and dog training across the UK.

 If you’ve never bought or used one of these products before then you should take it out on your own, perhaps with an object of equal weight to your dog to get to grips with how different it can make the bike ride.
 Because the trailer makes the bike longer you will need to perform wider corners to accommodate.

 If you’re in the mood to go for a long journey never ‘wing it’.
 Either go on a route you’re familiar with or plan the route in advance.
-If it’s you and your dog’s first ever journey with a bike trailer then only make it short in a familiar route.
+The route planning also extends to checking the weather forecast.

 This one’s really important.
 Both your bike and the dog trailer can fail on a journey.
 You need to be prepared on journeys especially the long treks with repair kits which include puncture repair and grease for the chain.
 If disaster strikes and you get a flat tire then you may face a situation where you will have to walk back the whole way.
 Just imagine that.

 A word of warning – most dog bike trailer kits do not come with puncture repair kits or spare tubes so you’ll have to find them separately.
 No matter how good the product is a loose nail on the floor can ruin your day.